Queenless colonies & rearing queens

 Manipulate your breeding queen so that she does not have anywhere to lay.
 Then provide her with some lovely fresh comb on unwired foundation or little plastic Jennter/Cupkit cups.
 The bees start emergency cells within 12–24 hours.

 You might cut a comb of open brood into a zigzag pattern so that day 4 larvae are situated along the edge of the cut.
 Bees will obligingly draw out cells from the edges — a sort of Miller method.
-Then reduce the number of larvae and then place the frame in the top of the hive — Hopkins method.
+Then reduce the number of larvae and place the frame in the top of the hive — Hopkins method.
 This requires custom support for the frame and some way of shortening the lugs.
 Destroy queen cells that are too close together.

 Look in daily if starting out with eggs.
 You need to know when eggs “hatch”.
 If the starter is strong, and you do not want oodles of Qs, use a colony as a starter and finisher.